An overhead shot of a dairy free key lime pie topped with whipped cream and lime zest.

 • Heat the liquid.
 In a saucepan, heat the condensed coconut milk and 1 cup of the lime juice to a simmer.
 The coconut milk should go from being nice and thick to being runny and thin.

-Whisk the remaining lime juice with the cornstarch and stir into the saucepan.
+Whisk the remaining lime juice with the cornstarch in a small mixing bowl.
 Set aside for later.

 • Cook the filling.
 Add the cornstarch mixture to the pot with the egg yolks and continue whisking until the sauce has thickened and the mixture reaches 160˚F. If you don't have a candy thermometer, you can tell it's done with it easily coats the back of a spoon.